 Participants' contributions to their accounts and pension equalizer contributions and the earnings thereon are fully vested when made or earned.
-Participants employed by the Company on December 31, 1998 are fully vested in all Company matching and discretionary retirement allocation contributions.
-Participants hired after December 31, 1998 are fully vested in all Company matching and discretionary retirement allocation contributions after completing one year of service.
-Participants who terminate prior to obtaining one year of service forfeit their nonvested balances.
+Effective January 1, 2004, all active participants as of December 31, 2003 became fully vested in all Company matching and discretionary retirement allocation contribution accounts.
+Participants are fully vested in all Company matching and discretionary retirement allocation contributions after completing one year of service.
+Participants become vested in the non-elective contribution after a three-year period.
+If a participant currently has three or more years of credited service, they are considered fully vested in the non-elective contribution.

-The nonvested portion of account balances of participants who terminated prior to December 31, 1998 is forfeitable.
+Participants who terminate prior to obtaining the service requirements forfeit their nonvested balances.
 The nonvested portion is forfeited at the end of the fifth year following termination unless the participant is rehired within five years of termination.